Creating a User and Granting DNS Permissions

 Prerequisites

-You have learned about DNS permissions (see Permissions) and have chosen the right policies or roles based on your requirements.
-For the permission policies of other services, see System Permissions.
+Learn about the permissions (Permissions Management) supported by DNS and choose policies or roles based on your requirements.
+For the permissions of other services, see System Permissions.

 Process Flow